 Happy New Year from the Oregon Veterinary Medical Association and our member veterinarians, who are dedicated to helping you give your pet a high quality of life!

 Our pets provide us with so much affection and unconditional love that we often consider them part of the family and may want to include them in our New Year's resolutions.
-Following are some ways to help your pet, and you, have a great 2021!
+Following are some ways to help your pet have a great New Year:

 At the top of almost everyone’s resolution list is to find ways to save money.
 You can reduce veterinary expenses (or the risk of an unexpected veterinary bill) when you:

 - Keep pets up to date on important vaccinations and parasite prevention.
 It is much less expensive to prevent a disease than it is to treat it.